-Wait until Tx tail Determines what happens if the base station is transmitting when a CWID burst is due.
+Wait until Tx tail before CWID transmission Determines what happens if the base station is transmitting when a CWID burst is due.

 If the check box is selected, the base station delays the CWID burst until the transmit tail.
 Any tail timers start to count down immediately after the CWID burst.